-I recently had a discussion with an insurer about whether defense costs were included iStock_000015701146XSmallwithin the policy limits of a client’s coverage or in addition to policy limits.
+I recently had a discussion with an insurer about whether defense costs were included within the policy limits of a client’s coverage or in addition to policy limits.
 This was an important discussion because if costs of defense were included in the policy limits, my client was going to exceed those policy limits in a hurry.
 How would this situation play out with your insurance?

 Fortunately, the majority of insurance policies, such as Commercial General Liability (CGL) policies, provide that defense costs are “in addition” to the policy limits.
 But some policies, often times referred to as “burning limits” policies, provide that cost of defense is included in the policy limits.
 This means that if you have $1,000,000.00 policy limits, your costs of defense will reduce that limit throughout the course of litigation.